rperezsoto/coding_camp_2024/day_4/exercises_functions.rst

 a nice message telling you how many units of the specific item you can afford with the budget and how much money you have left.
-You can't use multiplication (*), division (/), integer division (//) nor reminder operations (%).
+You can't use multiplication (*), division (/), integer division (//) nor remainder operations (%).
 If the specified item is not in the costs it should NOT raise an error, but handle it appropriatedly (feel free to "scream" at the user, ignore the user or whatever you feel is appropriate)